-The Vision for Music at Holy Trinity
+The Curriculum Intent for Music at Holy Trinity

 Music is at the heart of culture in many societies therefore it is only natural that we should help foster a love and understanding of it in the children we teach.
 Through music, pupils can express themselves with creativity and emotion.
 Music lessons at Holy Trinity will give pupils an outlet for their creativity.
 We will give them the tools with which to create musical masterpieces, the understanding to discuss music on a deeper level using correct terminology and sow the seed of curiosity to learn a musical instrument.
 We will begin to teach the language and notation of music so that pupils can share their ideas with others.
 Music lessons will take away the fear of performance and celebrate musical achievements large or small.
 We will begin to generate a love of music, giving pupils the confidence and drive to take their musical studies further.
 Music is not only a hobby but is a common language that flows through us all, as teachers we can tap into that and nurture it.
 When words fail, music speaks.

 What does music look like in our school?